OKMTask

 The project related to the task.

-You administering the list of project values.
+You administer the list of project values.

 Yes.